 3. Use the Honey Chrome Extension

-Honey is a website that collects coupons, promotions and discount codes, and when you use the Chrome Extension it applies them instantly to any booking you make.
+Honey is a website that collects coupons, promotions and discount codes.
+When you use the Chrome Extension it applies them instantly to any booking you make.

 I've personally made lots of little savings using Honey — 2% up to 12%, and even had 10% cash back on several airfares.

-Again, there are several alternatives, but I've always found Honey to be the most reliable (and it works on a ton of other sites too like Amazon).
+Again, there are several alternatives.
+However, I've always found Honey to be the most reliable (and it works on lots of other big sites too).